 - Clean Room images of the assembled spacecraft with CPI visible in profile on the upper left.

-- Clean Room images of the other quarters of the assembled spacecraft: 2nd, 3rd and 4th.
+- Clean Room images of the other sections of the assembled spacecraft: 2nd and 3rd.

 - The final mating of the spacecraft and lower stages of the system in the clean room.